A note on the existence of the Reidemeister zeta function on groups: Tame automorphisms on s

 \begin{proof} We write $G^0$ for the connected component of the identity in a $\Q$-linear algebraic group $G$.
 Recall that a Levi subgroup is a maximal reductive subgroup in $G^0$, and these are unique up to conjugation.
 It is a consequence of \cite[Theorem 4.2.(ii)]{dm05-1} that if for every $i \in \{1, \ldots, s\}$ we have a Levi subgroup $L_i \subset \Aut(N_{\lambda_i}^\Q)^0$, then the product $L = \displaystyle \prod_{i=1}^s L_i$ forms a Levi subgroup of $\Aut(N_{X}^\Q)^0$.
 As $\Aut(N_X^\Q)$ only has a finite number of connected components, there exists some $k > 0$ such that $\psi^k$ lies in $\Aut(N_X^\Q)^0$.
 The semisimple part of $\psi^k$ has the same characteristic polynomial as $\psi^k$ and moreover lies in some Levi subgroup of $\Aut(N_X^\Q)^0$.
 Hence it is conjugate in $\Aut(N_X^\Q)^0$ to an element of $L$, and hence to an element induced by automorphisms $\psi_i$. \end{proof}

 We can now characterize the groups $N_X$ having a tame automorphism.

 \begin{theorem} Let $N_{X}$ be a $2$-step nilpotent group associated to a graph $X$.
-The group has a tame automorphism if and only if each coherent component $\lambda$ of $X$ is either empty or has size at least $3$. \end{theorem}
+The group has a tame automorphism if and only if each coherent component $\lambda$ of $X$ either is empty of size $2$ or has size at least $3$. \end{theorem}

 \begin{proof}

 One direction is clear, as any group satisfying these properties has an Anosov automorphism by \cite{dm05-1}.
 For the other direction, assume that $\varphi: N_X \to N_X$ is a tame automorphism, and consider the extension $\varphi^\Q: N_X^\Q \to N_X^\Q$.
 From \cite{dm05-1} it follows that some power $(\varphi^\Q)^k$ has the same characteristic polynomial as an automorphism $\psi$ induced by automorphisms $\psi_i$ on the $N_{\lambda_i}^\Q$ with $\lambda_i$ the coherent components.
 As $(\varphi^\Q)^k$ and hence also $\psi$ is integer-like, we thus get that the automorphisms $\psi_i$ also are integer-like.
 By Lemma \ref{lem:heis}, the groups $N_{\lambda_i}^\Q$ are not isomorphic to $\Q$ or $H_3(\Q)$.
 In particular, for every coherent component $\lambda_i$ we have that either $\lambda_i$ consists of three elements, or $N_{\lambda_i}^\Q$ is isomorphic to $\Q^2$ and thus $\lambda_i$ is the empty graph. \end{proof}